-Nostalgia for the pop music scene of the 1990s is all the rage, and one of the most commonly referenced acts is the Swedish quartet Ace of Base, who gave us such hits as "The Sign" and "Don't Turn Around."
-However, in between releasing smash albums, Ace of Base was haunted by member Ulf Ekberg's scandalous past.
-As it turns out, Ekberg had secret Nazi ties, and when the truth came out, his dark past was all over the headlines.
+Nostalgia for the pop music scene of the 1990s has been all the rage for several years, and one of the most commonly referenced acts is the Swedish quartet Ace of Base, who gave us such hits as "The Sign" and "Don't Turn Around."
+In between releasing smash albums, however, Ace of Base was haunted by member Ulf Ekberg's scandalous history.
+Shockingly, in his past, Ekberg harbored secret Nazi ties, and when the truth was revealed, fans and the general public were shocked.

-The traditional story says that Ace of Base's name is a take on the Motorhead song "Ace of Spades."
-However, Cracked writer Adam Tod Brown theorized that Ace of Base really derived its name from a World War II submarine base.
+Many fans insist that Ace of Base's name is extrapolated from the Motörhead song, "Ace of Spades."
+However, Cracked writer Adam Tod Brown theorized that Ace of Base really derived its name from a WWII submarine base.

-He argues, "The name is most likely a reference to the Keroman Submarine Base, a massive U-boat launching and docking facility constructed by the Nazis in the French town of Loriant."
-That base launched submarines responsible for "taking out more than 500 Allied ships," making it a Nazi military hotspot.
+He argues, "The name is most likely a reference to the Keroman Submarine Base, a massive U-boat launching and docking facility constructed by the [SS] in the French town of Loriant."
+That base launched submarines responsible for "taking out more than 500 Allied ships," making it one of Germany's military hotspots.
 Because of the high success rate of the submarine missions, Keroman was nicknamed "the base of aces."

-Ulf Ekberg's Former Band Recorded Songs With Nazi Themes
+Ulf Ekberg's Former Band Recorded Songs With Alt-Right Themes

 In his youth, Ulf Ekberg was in a band called Commit Suiside (sometimes referred to as Commit Suicide).
-Along with two friends, Jens Andersson and Jens Svensson, Ekberg reportedly recorded skinhead-themed songs in the mid-to-late '80s.
+Along with two friends, Jens Andersson and Jens Svensson, Ekberg reportedly recorded songs with rightist themes in the mid-to-late '80s.

-In 2013, he apologized for his former band's association with neo-Nazis, but claimed Commit Suiside did not write or preform any racist songs.
-At the time of his apology, Ekberg did not bring up the far-right nationalist politician Anders Klarström, who was also allegedly a member of the punk band.
+In 2013, he apologized for his former band's associations, but claimed Commit Suiside did not write or preform any problematic songs.
+At the time of his apology, Ekberg did not bring up the autocratic, nationalist politician Anders Klarström, who was also allegedly a member of the punk band.

-In 1998, A Compilation Of Commit Suiside's Songs Called "Uffe Was a Nazi!"
-Was Released
+In 1998, A Compilation Of Commit Suiside's Schismatic Songs Was Released